alexerfurt/machine-learning-engineer-project/Proposal/proposal.md

 In this section, propose at least one evaluation metric that can be used to quantify the performance of both the benchmark model and the solution model.
 The evaluation metric(s) you propose should be appropriate given the context of the data, the problem statement, and the intended solution.
 Describe how the evaluation metric(s) are derived and provide an example of their mathematical representations (if applicable).
 Complex evaluation metrics should be clearly defined and quantifiable (can be expressed in mathematical or logical terms).

 DRAFT:
-* Percentage of Won games against the Random as well as Negamax Agent
+* Percentage of Won games against the Random (100%) as well as the Negamax Agent(>75%?)
-* Predictive accuracy when compared with the Connect4 Data Set
+* OPTIONAL: Predictive accuracy when compared with the Connect4 Data Set

 ### Project Design
 _(approx. 1 page)_

 In this final section, summarize a theoretical workflow for approaching a solution given the problem.
 Provide thorough discussion for what strategies you may consider employing, what analysis of the data might be required before being used, or which algorithms will be considered for your implementation.
 The workflow and discussion that you provide should align with the qualities of the previous sections.
 Additionally, you are encouraged to include small visualisations, pseudocode, or diagrams to aid in describing the project design, but it is not required.
 The discussion should clearly outline your intended workflow of the capstone project.

+DRAFT:
+1. The Programming Stack:
+    * Python 3.7
+    * numpy
+    * Keras / TF 2.1
+2. The game environment/ datasets:
+    * Kaggle Environment: ToDo: Describe environment in more detail on its interface, inputs and outputs (e.g. env.configuration...).
+    *
+3. The techniques and algorithms
+4. Train & Evaluate:
+5. Fine tuning etc.

 ### Sources:
 * Kaggle (2020). _Simulation Competitions.
 Connect X - Connect your checkers in a row before your opponent!_.
 Retrieved from https://www.kaggle.com/c/connectx (February 6th, 2020).